Example: Configure WPM to monitor Microsoft Exchange

 - Enter the FQDN for the Domain.

-- For each account, provide a Username and Passwords.
+- For each domain account, provide a Username and Password.

 - Click Validate to test the credentials, and then click Save.

-To view WPM data, choose My Dashboards > Web > Transaction Summary.
+To view WPM data in the Orion Web Console, click My Dashboards > Web > Transaction Summary.
 Widgets highlight transactions whose duration passed the set threshold, indicating possible Exchange network problems.

 - Transactions with problems